seznam/ima/docs/migration/migration-19.0.0.md

  - `StatusCode` has been renamed to `HttpStatusCode`.
  - `$Source` environment.js variable has been renamed to `$Resources`.
  - Removed deprecated package **entry points**, this includes all imports directly referencing files from `./dist/` directory.
 Please update your imports to the new [exports fields](https://github.com/seznam/ima/blob/master/packages/core/package.json#L39).
+ - `extractParameters()` function in `DynamicRoute` now receives additional object argument, containing `query` and `path` (not modified path) for more control over extracted parameters. **The router now uses params returned from `extractParameters()` directly**.
+It no longer automatically merges query params into the resulting object.
+If you want to preserve this behavior, merge the extracted route params with query object provided in the second argument.

+#### HttpAgent changes
  - `IMA HttpAgent` now removes by default all headers from request and response which is stored in Cache.
 You can turn off this behavior with `keepSensitiveHeaders` option but **it is not recommended**.
+ - Removed support for HttpAgent options.listener (these were used mainly in plugin-xhr, which is now unsupported)
+ - You can now define multiple `postProcessors[]` in `HttpAgent` options.
+This replaces old `postProcessor` option, if you are using any post processor you need to update your options to postProcessors and make sure to wrap this post processor in an array.
+ - Remove older, conflicting settings of `HttpAgent`, `withCredentials`, `headers`, and `listeners`.
+The first two now conflict with the newer `options.fetchOptions`, the last one (`listeners`) has been removed completely. `options.withCredentials` and `options.headers` are no longer followed.
+Use `options.fetchOptions.credentials` and `options.fetchOptions.headers` instead.
+For definition, see the native Fetch API (note: for simplicity, `options.fetchOptions.headers` only accepts headers defined by an object, not a tuple or an instance of Headers).

 #### MetaManager changes
  - Rewritten meta tag management in SPA mode, **all MetaManager managed tags are removed between pages while new page contains only those currently defined using setMetaParams function in app controller**.
 This should make meta tags rendering more deterministic, while fixing situations where old meta tags might be left on the page indefinitely if not cleaner properly.